documentcloud/documentcloud/app/views/help/eng/api.markdown

 <a name="oembed-documents"></a>
 ## GET /api/oembed.json

-Generate embed code using our [oEmbed](http://oembed.com/) service.
+Generate an embed code for a document using our [oEmbed](http://oembed.com/) service.
 Returns a rich JSON response.

 Parameter        | Description           |  Example
 -----------------|-----------------------|--------------